 for example, whether elder siblings may play a role.

-I am interested in the way that the presence or absence of a biological
+I have done research on the way that the presence or absence of a biological

 father from the family home during childhood relates to a woman's

 physical, behavioural and psychological outcomes in adolescance and

 adulthood.
 Father absence theory has been a subject of research